Why Regular Kidney Checkups Are Essential After Age 40

 Persistent swelling in feet, Puffiness around eyes, Morning nausea or vomiting, Foam in urine, Sudden drop in appetite, Unusual tiredness, Frequent urination, especially at night High blood pressure that stays uncontrolled.

 These signs don’t always mean kidney disease, it is important to check.
+You can also consider consulting a Kidney specialist in hyderabad near me for early evaluation and guidance.

 Get in touch